ray-project/ray/doc/source/tune/index.rst

     **User Guides**
     ^^^

-    Our guides teach you about key features of Tune, such as distributed training, early stopping, logging to TensorBoard, and how to use checkpointing.
+    Our guides teach you about key features of Tune, such as distributed training or early stopping.
-    You can also find practical guides to many of our integrations, such as scikit-learn, PyTorch (Lightning), mlflow, Weights&Biases, and many more.
+    You can also find practical scikit-learn, PyTorch, mlflow, and many more.

     +++
     .. link-button:: tune-guides